What is the Difference Between Rituals and Routines?

 In a broad sense, rituals are structured events that people participate in where there is some sense of symbolic meaning to them.
-Most people when they think of rituals picture large-scale events such as religious ceremonies or national holidays.
-These events would absolutely be considered rituals.
+Most people picture large-scale events such as religious ceremonies or national holidays when thinking about rituals.
+These events would be considered rituals.
 However, rituals do not need to be grand, extravagant activities.
-Rituals can range from something as large as your annual family reunion to something as small as watching a special television program.
-The important features of a ritual is that they are structured and easy to replicate, repeated over time, and carries some sort of symbolic meaning.
+Rituals can range from something as significant as your annual family reunion to something as small as watching a particular television program.
+The essential features of a ritual are that they are structured and easy to replicate, repeated over time, and carry some symbolic meaning.

-Routines, on the other hand, are defined as repetitive actions carried out on a regular basis.
-These would be the small things that you do frequently out of habit, such as walking your dog or making a cup of coffee in the morning.
+On the other hand, routines are defined as repetitive actions carried out regularly.
+These would be the small things you frequently do out of habit, such as walking your dog or making a coffee in the morning.
 In terms of relationships, rituals would be any repeated behavior shared between partners in which there is a special significance of the event for both partners.
-Routines in a relationship would be the activities that partners are used to doing together as a way of managing their daily lives.
+Routines in a relationship would be the activities that partners are used to doing together to manage their daily lives.

-The word routine when it comes to relationships typically has a negative connotation, when it is put in terms of attempting to break the mundane routine.
-However, routines do not always have to be bad, and can actually benefit a relationship.
-The key difference between a ritual and a routine is the symbolic meaning that a ritual holds.
-Cleaning the bedroom and making the bed would be considered a routine, but cleaning and decorating the bedroom with flowers and candles to enjoy a night off with your partner would be considered a ritual.
+When it comes to relationships, the word routine typically has a negative connotation when it is put in terms of attempting to break the mundane routine.
+However, routines do not always have to be bad, and can benefit a relationship.
+The critical difference between a ritual and a routine is the symbolic meaning that a ritual holds.
+Cleaning the bedroom and making the bed would be considered a routine, but cleaning and decorating the bedroom with flowers and candles to enjoy a night off with your partner would be a ritual.

-Routines are important within a relationship because they create a sense of familiarity and help us to develop the skills and connections we need to maintain a healthy relationship.
-Practicing routines with your partner allows for you to integrate them as a part of your life, where you are able to learn certain aspects of how they like and don’t like to do things.
-Having routines together provides a feeling of continuity within a relationship; that you and your partner are performing the regular functions of life not just as individuals but as a shared partnership.
+Routines are important within a relationship because they create a sense of familiarity and help us develop the skills and connections we need to maintain a healthy relationship.
+Practicing routines with your partner allows you to integrate them as a part of your life, where you can learn specific aspects of how they like and don’t like to do things.
+Having routines together provides a feeling of continuity within a relationship; you and your partner perform the regular functions of life not just as individuals but as partners.

 Rituals are important within a relationship because they add special meaning to the regular parts of our lives.
-Having rituals within a relationship is what makes your relationship special to you and your partner.
-They are what distinguish your specific relationship to any relationship in general.
+Having rituals within a relationship makes your relationship special to you and your partner.
+They are what distinguish your specific relationship from any relationship in general.

-Similar to routines, forming rituals in the early stages of a relationship creates the feeling of shared identity; it is not just one person seeing another person, but two individuals who share their lives together.
-Where the relationship is a defining characteristic of each individual’s personal identity.
-These rituals are used as a way to signify the time being spent together is being put towards spending meaningful time with your partner, not worrying about other tasks and responsibilities for a brief time.
+Like routines, forming rituals in the early stages of a relationship creates the feeling of shared identity; it is not just one person seeing another person, but two individuals who share their lives.
+These rituals signify the time being spent together is being put towards spending meaningful time with your partner, not worrying about other tasks and responsibilities for a brief time.
 The presence of rituals within a relationship has been shown to increase relationship satisfaction, and couples that practice rituals are more likely to have long-term successful relationships.